 Clarifying these details is still a useful exercise even if you’re the only person who’s going to see them.
 It’s an opportunity to put to paper some of the more intangible facets of your business, like your principles, ideals, and cultural philosophies.

 See some of the components you should include in your company overview

 - Your business structure (Are you a sole proprietorship, general partnership, limited partnership, or an incorporated company?)

 - The nature of your business (What are you selling?).
-For example, Delon, a free classifieds in Nigeria allows you post free adverts that helps you sell/buy goods and services online
+For example, Delon, free classifieds in Nigeria allows you to post free adverts that help you sell/buy goods and services online

 - Your industry